mkumar73/beckernick.github.io/_posts/2016-11-05-logistic-regression-from-scratch.markdown

 # Maximizing the Likelihood
 To maximize the likelihood, I need a way to compute the likelihood and the gradient of the likelihood.
 Fortunately, the likelihood (for binary classification) can be reduced to a fairly intuitive form by switching to the log-likelihood.
 We're able to do this without affecting the weights parameter estimation because log transformation are [monotonic](https://en.wikipedia.org/wiki/Monotonic_function).

 For anyone interested in the derivations of the functions I'm using, check out Section 4.4.1 of Hastie, Tibsharani, and Friedman's [Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/).
-For those less comfortable reading derivations, Carlos Guestrin (Univesity of Washington) has a fantastic walkthrough of one possible derivation of the log-likelihood in a series of short lectures on [Coursera](https://www.coursera.org/learn/ml-classification/lecture/1ZeTC/very-optional-expressing-the-log-likelihood) using indicator functions.
+For those less comfortable reading math, Carlos Guestrin (Univesity of Washington) has a fantastic walkthrough of one possible formulation of the likelihood and gradient in a series of short lectures on [Coursera](https://www.coursera.org/learn/ml-classification/lecture/1ZeTC/very-optional-expressing-the-log-likelihood).

 ## Calculating the Log-Likelihood